keepitreal/capsize/README.md

     $ npm install
     ```

-2. Open the repository in an IDE like Visual Studio or WebStorm and ensure that the TypeScript files compile to JavaScript.
-3. Install the TypeScript definitions with ```tsd```:
+2. Install the TypeScript definitions with ```tsd```:

     ```
     $ tsd update -so
+    ```

+3. Open the repository in an IDE like Visual Studio or WebStorm and ensure that the TypeScript files compile to JavaScript.

+If you are using a text editor (like Sublime Text) or an IDE that doesn't have TypeScript support, you can compile your TypeScript with a Grunt task we've included.
+You'll just need to remember to include any new TypeScript files you add into the task in Gruntfile.js.
+To compile, run:

+    ```
+    $ grunt tscompile    # only run if you are using an IDE or text editor without watched TypeScript compilation support
     ```

 4. Ensure that you have a MongoDB server running on port 27017.